 The word bossy and its link to leadership have been in the spotlight recently due to the “Ban Bossy” campaign founded by Facebook COO Sheryl Sandberg.
-The campaign argues that from a young age, girls are trained to be quiet and submissive, and when they break these gender norms, they are often criticized, disliked and called bossy — a word that can discourage girls from growing up to be leaders.
-Indeed, there is evidence that by middle school, girls are already less interested in leadership, and one of the reasons that girls give for avoiding leadership roles is that they are worried about being called bossy (banbossy.com).
+The campaign argues that from a young age, girls are trained to be quiet and submissive, and when they break these gender norms, they are often criticized, disliked and called bossy—a word that can discourage girls from growing up to be leaders.
+Indeed, there is evidence that by middle school, girls are already less interested in leadership, and one of the reasons girls give for avoiding leadership roles is that they are worried about being called bossy (banbossy.com).

 CCL decided to take a look at the role of the word bossy in the workplace.
 We surveyed 201 people (100 men and 101 women) and analyzed data from 20 years of behavioral data and promotability ratings from CCL’s Benchmarks® assessment.

 - Bossy people control others and dictate orders.

 - Bossy people ignore others’ perspectives.

 - Bossy people micromanage and prescribe specific actions (e.g., saying exactly how or when something should be done).